Items tagged “liver”

 Focal fatty sparing of the liver

-Focal fatty sparing of the liver is a localised absence of fatty change in a liver otherwise, affects with fatty change (diffuse hepatic steatosis).
+Focal fatty sparing of the liver is a localised absence of fatty change in a liver otherwise affected by fatty change (diffuse hepatic steatosis).
 Recognition of this finding is useful to prevent falsely thinking the region is a mass.
-Epidemiology To be added Pathology Similar to its inver...
+Epidemiology To be added Pathology Similar to its inverse...

 Diffuse hepatic steatosis

 Diffuse hepatic steatosis, also known as fatty liver, is a common imaging finding and can lead to difficulties assessing the liver appearances, especially when associated with focal fatty sparing.
-Epidemiology Diffuse hepatic steatosis is common, affecting ~25% of the population.
-Pathology ...
+Terminology The term 'fatty infiltration of the liver' is often erroneously used to describe live...

 Submassive hepatic necrosis